MODEL PORTFOLIO

 • Credit Rating: Baa2/BBB/BBB

-• Bond: RPGB 5.75 29
+• Bond: RPGB 5.75 29; RPGB 2.25 31

-• Indicative Yield-to-Maturity (YTM): 4.32%
+• Indicative Yield-to-Maturity (YTM): 4.222%; 4.367%

 The Republic of the Philippines is one of the fastest-growing emerging market economies, driven primarily by strong consumer spending, remittances from overseas Filipino workers, and robust sectors like Business Process Outsourcing (BPO), tourism, and manufacturing.
 While its GDP per capita remains comparatively low, the economy is expected to sustain strong growth, potentially leading to sovereign ratings upgrades, contingent on continued structural improvements and sectoral diversification.
 Key risks include the potential impact of US tariffs on trade and the challenge of increasing tax revenues given a significant informal economy.
 However, upside potential is possible amid stabilizing inflation and ongoing economic reforms aimed at attracting investment and boosting domestic demand.
-For structured products and portfolio diversification we also favor this euro-denominated bond for cross-currency swap
+For structured products and portfolio diversification we also favor this euro-denominated bond for cross-currency swap.

 Read Details Download PDF

-Kingdom of Saudi Arabia New Sovereign Bonds
+Kingdom of Saudi Arabia Sovereign Bonds

 • Issuer: Kingdom of Saudi Arabia